-Mistletoe therapy is one of the original immune system approaches that assists the body help fight disease.
+Mistletoe therapy is one of the original immune system treatments that assists the body help fight disease and cancer.

-Mistletoe Therapy (also known as Viscum album) is a widely used treatment in Europe and has been used as early as the 1930’s.
+Mistletoe Therapy (also known as Viscum album) is a widely used treatment in Europe and has been used as early as the 1920’s (i.e. over 100 years).
 Results of a national survey conducted in Germany in l995 by the Society for Biologic Cancer Defense found that mistletoe preparations were the most frequently prescribed biologic drug (80%) followed by trace elements, vitamins, enzymes, and xenogenic (tissues from other species) peptides like thymus preparations.

 Another survey of 125 hospitalized patients in two clinics found that 90 (72%) had used unconventional methods and that the most frequently used unconventional therapy was mistletoe (43.2%) followed by immune stimulants, vitamins, and trace elements.
 The German Cancer Information service in Heidelberg reports that about 20% of their estimated 60,000 calls over the past 6 years are about unconventional therapies, and that 23.9% of the queries in one series of documented calls were about mistletoe.